ibm-cloud-docs/appid/enterprise.md

 ## Understanding assertions
 {: #saml-assertions}

 When the SAML assertion is returned to {{site.data.keyword.appid_short_notm}}, the service federates the user identity and generates the appropriate tokens.
 If the SAML assertion corresponds to one of the standard OIDC claims, it's automatically added to the identity token.
 The assertions that don't have a match, are ignored by default.
-If your SAML provider returns other assertions, it's possible configure {{site.data.keyword.appid_short_notm}} to [inject the information into your tokens](/docs/appid?topic=appid-customizing-tokens#customizing-tokens).
+If your SAML provider returns other assertions, it's possible to configure {{site.data.keyword.appid_short_notm}} to [inject the information into your tokens](/docs/appid?topic=appid-customizing-tokens#customizing-tokens).
 But, be sure not to add more information than necessary to your tokens as they're typically sent in HTTP headers and limited in size.

 The standard OIDC claims that {{site.data.keyword.appid_short_notm}} attempts to map to your assertion: